OpenEnergyPlatform/organisation/compendium/family_community/contact.md

 | OEO-Contact | oeo-contact (at) lists.rl-institut.de |    Communication Team |                                         |
 | OEO-DEV     |   oeo-dev (at) lists.rl-institut.de   | Developers of the OEO |                                         |

-!!!
-Info
-    To sign up send an e-mail to the sign-up address.

 ## Element (Matrix) Channels